Wu Sangui: Surrender to the Qing dynasty

-Suppressing the rebellion in Shanxi
+Suppressing the rebellion in Shaanxi

-Wu Sangui surrendered to the Qing dynasty and received the title of Pingxi Wang (平西王 (Píngxī wáng, Prince who pacifies the West)).
+Wu Sangui pledged allegiance to the Qing dynasty and received the title of Pingxi Wang (平西王 (Píngxī wáng, Prince who pacifies the West)).
 However, he remained fearful that the Qing dynasty held him in suspicion.

 In October 1644, Wu received orders to suppress the rebel peasant army.
-At that time, Li Zicheng still held Shanxi, Hubei, Henan, and other areas, and was gathering his troops to rise again.
-Wu, together with Shang Kexi, led his soldiers to Shanxi against the rebel army under Ajige, the General of Jingyuan appointed by the prince regent Dorgon.
+At that time, Li Zicheng still held Shaanxi, Hubei, Henan, among others, and was gathering his troops to rise again.
+Wu, together with Shang Kexi, led his soldiers to Shaanxi under Ajige, the General of Jingyuan appointed by Dorgon.
 From October to the following August, when he returned to Beijing, Wu fought the peasant army and achieved great success.

-Li Zicheng held a grudge against Wu for his faithlessness, so he executed thirty-eight members of the Wu household, including Wu's father, whose head was displayed on the city wall.
-Enraged, Wu hardened his resolve to resist the new regime and defeated the Shun vanguard led by Tang Tong on 3 and 10 May.
-In June 1645, Wu Sangui captured Yulin and Yan'an.
-At the same time Li Zicheng was killed by a village head in Tongshan county, Hubei Province.
+In June 1645, Wu Sangui captured Yulin and Yan'an in Shaanxi province.
+At the same time Li Zicheng was killed by a village head in Tongshan county, Hubei province.

 In 1645, the Qing court rewarded Wu Sangui with the title of Qin Wang (亲王 (Qīnwáng, Prince of the Blood)) and ordered him to garrison Jinzhou.
 The high-sounding title was belied by transferring Wu to Jinzhou, which had lost its position as a militarily important town and become an insignificant rear area.
 Moreover, along with a large number of Manchu and Han people migrating into central China, it had become sparsely populated and desolate.
 Hence, Wu felt perplexed and upset.

-On 19 August 1645, before Wu returned to Liaodong from Beijing, he submitted his request to the Qing imperial court to renounce his title as Qin Wang (Prince).
+On 19 August 1645, before Wu returned to Liaodong from Beijing, he submitted his request to the Qing court to renounce his title as Qin Wang.
 After giving up his title, he began to make efforts to consolidate his strength by demanding troops, territory, compensation, and reward for the generals under his command, which were all granted by the imperial court.

-In July 1646, when Wu Sangui was summoned by the emperor, the Qing court granted him a total of 10 horses and 20,000 pieces of silver as an extra reward.
-Wu wasn't pleased, however, since he had been set aside since his return to Jinzhou, while the army of Kong Youde, Geng Jingzhong, and Shang Kexi had been fighting against the South Ming Dynasty in Hunan and Guangxi since 1646.
+In July 1646, when Wu was summoned by the emperor, the Qing court granted him a total of 10 horses and 20,000 pieces of silver as an extra reward.
+Wu wasn't pleased, however, since he had been set aside since his return to Jinzhou, while the army of Kong Youde, Geng Jingzhong, and Shang Kexi had been fighting against the Southern Ming regime in Hunan and Guangxi since 1646.

 Suppressing the rebellion in Sichuan

 In 1648, the rebellion against the Qing dynasty reached its climax.
-In the west, Jiang Xiang, the full general of Datong, waged an insurgency in Shanxi, while, in the south, in Nanchang and Guangzhou, Jin Shenghuan and Li Chengdong also rebelled, which dramatically changed the military situation.
+Jiang Xiang, the full general of Datong, waged an insurgency in Shanxi province, while, in the south, in Nanchang and Guangzhou, Jin Shenghuan and Li Chenghong also rebelled, which dramatically changed the military situation.